watem-sedem/watem-sedem/docs/cn-ws.rst

 =========================

 Some additional functionalities are built-in CN-WS, next to the basic model features of WaTEM-SEDEM and the CN model.
+These additional functionalities have a large impact on water and sediment transport through the model domain.

 Buffer basins
 *************